EduardoGRocha/eduardogrocha.github.io/pages/contact.md

 permalink: /contact
 ---

-Looking forward for your positive or constructive feedback on (my email)[mailto:eduardo.grocha@hotmail.com]
+Looking forward for your positive or constructive feedback on [my email](mailto:eduardo.grocha@hotmail.com).